eqNj/eqN-PD2-Filter/README.md

 If you would like to contact me, find me in the official PD2 Discord with the name eqN.

-The Relaxed filter is  generally less strict than other filters in the launcher but still focused on only showing potentially useful items.
+The Relaxed filter is the basis upon which all versions of this filter derive.
+It is generally less strict than other filters in the launcher but still focused on only showing potentially useful items.
 It is especially focused on optimizations as you level and slightly more lenient in the endgame by comparison.
-The Relaxed filter is for those used to life without one.
-Those of us who like quality of life improvements but don't want potentially useful items hidden from them.

-Solo players, hardcore players, or simply those seeking out less commonly used items for specialty builds may find these filters most useful compared to others.
+All versions of this filter share the same optimized leveling experience before reaching character level 75.

 These filters don't try to make all the decisions for you.
 You will see things that you may or may not be inclined to pick up, but it is always reasonable why you're seeing these items if you understand the nuances of itemization in Diablo 2.